Blood-biomarkers for early detection of Alzheimer’s Disease

 The neurochemistry laboratory of the Amsterdam UMC together with ADx neurosciences and VU Amsterdam will test the potential use of blood-biomarkers for detecting Alzheimer’s disease (AD) pathology in cognitively normal elderly.

-Here, the diagnostic and prognostic value is tested of a panel of newly, by our partners, developed blood-biomarkers for detecting early AD pathology, using longitudinally collected blood samples from cognitively healthy identical twin-pairs.
+Here, we test the diagnostic and prognostic value of a panel of newly, by our partners, developed blood-biomarkers for detecting early AD pathology, using longitudinally collected blood samples from cognitively healthy identical twin-pairs.

 For more information click here.